-World Music, West meets East
+Jazz, Sacred, West meets East

 Night and Day, Believe Digital distribution

-‘Beyond Classical World(s), Du Prélude au Raga’ is a musical masterpiece, inspired by the fusion of music, songs & rhythms in the day and night cycle, composed by an artist who offers the audience another vision of East and West.
+‘Beyond Classical World(s), Du Prélude au Raga’ is a musical masterpiece, inspired by the blend of music, songs & rhythms in the day and night cycle, composed by an artist who offers the audience another vision of East and West.

 “Composing for the first time was a great experience and every piece emerged in a natural manner though with an aura of mystery.
-The piece ‘Incantation‘ is a tribute to both ancient Indian and Western sacred music.
-I did not think twice: it had to be played and sung both in Sanskrit and Latin, without losing the ‘touch’ of modernity.
+The piece ‘Incantation‘ is a tribute to both ancient Indian and Western sacred chants.
+I did not think twice: it had to be sung and played both in Sanskrit and Latin, without losing the ‘touch’ of modernity.
 This is why I used only the sound of piano while singing and I played it with new harmonies and rhythms.
 ‘Tamil Nadu‘ is another tribute to a great master of South India, Tyagaraja, and since I was enamored by his kritis, his songs, I wanted to create a musical new game on piano using an innovative vocal rap, similar to ‘konnakol’ in Carnatic tradition.
-Using the ghatam along with my piano and voice was as natural as playing Chopin or Debussy.
+Using the ghatam along with my voice was as natural as playing Chopin or Debussy.
 Playing with the wonderful percussionist, S.Karthick, enhanced the blending experience between the two traditions.

 I will never play Indian music on my piano.
 My aim is to open new doors in cross-cultural adventures, while remaining myself along this creative process.”
 Chennai, 2003